Code-Institute-Submissions/ethereal-light/README.md

        This form is linked to my own email where I will be notified of an application.

    - ### Card Game
-       This game will is a basic pair matching game.
+       This game is a basic pair matching game.
        There are a total of 12 cards, 6 unique Astrologian cards.
        The player has 100 seconds to match all 6 pairs.
        There is a "Flip" counter to show how many times a player has flipped a card.